Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 ### `Unable to read the docker info output.
 If you are using Podman, use the podman-info check instead.`

 The command answered with something other than the expected document, which usually means a wrapper or a proxy sits between the check and the daemon.
 Run `docker info --format '{{json .}}'` by hand to see what actually comes back.

+### Timeout while running a Docker command

+``Timeout after 8s while running `docker info --format {{json .}}`.``

+The container engine did not answer within `--timeout`, which covers all Docker commands of a run together.
+A host running many containers, or an engine busy with other work, can take longer than usual.
+Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
+Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License